juliandunn/azure-docs/articles/virtual-machines/windows/chef-automation.md

 ![][11]

-As you can see, I got creative with my HTML code.
+This example uses creative HTML code.

 Don’t forget you can also connect through an RDP session from the Azure portal via port 3389.

-I hope this has been helpful!
+Thank you!
 Go and start your infrastructure as code journey with Azure today!

 <!--Image references-->
 [2]: media/chef-automation/2.png